 Lady Gladys Nicholls Hostel

 In the early 1950’s young Aboriginal people had to leave the country to find work in the city.
 Although there were many Aboriginal people in Melbourne at the time, the overcrowding in the households was becoming a big issue for the community.
 There was a particular concern about young Aboriginal women who came to the city.
 In June 1956 Sir Pastor Doug Nicholls saw an old vicarage for sale in Cunningham Street Northcote and he worked towards raising the money for the Hostel with the Victorian Girls Hostel Committee.
-The work to raise the money for the hostel was underway when the Aboriginal Advancement League was established.
+The work to raise the money for the hostel was underway when the Aborigines Advancement League was established.
 In 1958 the Hostel was opened.
 The hostel has fourteen beds.

 Lady Gladys Nicholls